-\paragraph{Baselines.} We select the following methods as our baselines for comparisons. \textbf{DeepONet} \cite{lu2021learning}: One of the first neural operators with universal approximation guarantees. \textbf{NoMaD} \cite{seidman2022nomad}: A recently proposed architecture leveraging nonlinear decoders to achieve enhanced dimensionality reduction. \textbf{FNO} \cite{li2021fourier}: An efficient framework for operator learning in the frequency domain. \textbf{FFNO} \cite{tran2021factorized}: An improved version of FNO utilizing a separable Fourier representation, which reduces model complexity and facilitates deeper network structures. \textbf{UNO} \cite{ashiqur2022u}: A U-shaped neural operator with FNO layers. $\textbf{U-Net}_{\textbf{att}}$ \cite{gupta2022towards}: A modern U-Net architecture using bias weights and group normalization, and wide ResNet-style 2D convolutional blocks, each of which is followed by a spatial attention block. \textbf{U-F2Net} \cite{gupta2022towards}: A U-Net variant where the lower blocks in both the downsampling and upsampling paths are replaced by Fourier blocks, each consisting of 2 FNO layers with residual connections. \textbf{Dilated ResNet} \cite{stachenfeld2021learned}: A ResNet model that adapts filter sizes at different layers using dilated convolutions, providing an alternative method for aggregating global information. \textbf{GK-Transformer} \cite{cao2021choose} / \textbf{OFormer} \cite{li2022transformer} / \textbf{GNOT} \cite{hao2023gnot}: Various transformer-based architectures for operator learning, with different designs of their encoder/decoder and attention mechanisms. \textbf{DPOT} \cite{hao2024dpot}: Another transformer-based network with a Fourier attention layer, pre-trained on extensive PDE datasets using an auto-regressive denoising strategy.
+\paragraph{Baselines.} We select the following methods as our baselines for comparisons. \textbf{DeepONet} \citep{lu2021learning}: One of the first neural operators with universal approximation guarantees. \textbf{NoMaD} \citep{seidman2022nomad}: A recently proposed architecture leveraging nonlinear decoders to achieve enhanced dimensionality reduction. \textbf{FNO} \citep{li2021fourier}: An efficient framework for operator learning in the frequency domain. \textbf{FFNO} \citep{tran2021factorized}: An improved version of FNO utilizing a separable Fourier representation, which reduces model complexity and facilitates deeper network structures. \textbf{UNO} \citep{ashiqur2022u}: A U-shaped neural operator with FNO layers. $\textbf{U-Net}_{\textbf{att}}$ \citep{gupta2022towards}: A modern U-Net architecture using bias weights and group normalization, and wide ResNet-style 2D convolutional blocks, each of which is followed by a spatial attention block. \textbf{U-F2Net} \citep{gupta2022towards}: A U-Net variant where the lower blocks in both the downsampling and upsampling paths are replaced by Fourier blocks, each consisting of 2 FNO layers with residual connections. \textbf{Dilated ResNet} \citep{stachenfeld2021learned}: A ResNet model that adapts filter sizes at different layers using dilated convolutions, providing an alternative method for aggregating global information. \textbf{GK-Transformer} \citep{cao2021choose} / \textbf{OFormer} \citep{li2022transformer} / \textbf{GNOT} \citep{hao2023gnot}: Various transformer-based architectures for operator learning, with different designs of their encoder/decoder and attention mechanisms. \textbf{DPOT} \citep{hao2024dpot} / \textbf{MPP} \citep{mccabe2023multiple}: Transformer-based networks with patch embedding as in ViT, and pre-trained on extensive PDE datasets using a rollout loss.

 For all baselines, we report evaluation results from the original papers when applicable.
 When not applicable, we train and evaluate each model following the suggested settings in the respective paper.
 Details on the implementation of baseline models are provided in Appendix \ref{appendix: baselines}.